nick-desteffen/mongoid-document-editor/README.md

 ```

 ### Usage
-In your application visit: **/documents/:class** (/documents/user)
+In your application visit: **/documents**

 ### Options
-`authenticate_with`: Provide a controller filter for granting access
+`authenticate_with`: Provide a controller filter for granting / denying access
-`form_configuration_for Class`: This allows you to specify the fields that you want on the form for the specified class
+`form_configuration_for Class`: Allows you to specify the fields that you want on the form for the specified class
-`index_configuration_for Class`: This allows you to specify the columns that are displayed on the index page
+`index_configuration_for Class`: Allows you to specify the columns that are displayed on the index page

+### Notes
+In development mode set `preload_models: true`
 ### TODO

+* Customize endpoint (/documents)
 * Rails generator
+* Remove simple_form dependency

 Styled using [Base](http://matthewhartman.github.io/base/docs/index.html)